 Once you’ve agreed with a procedure, the second appointment will be scheduled, where the dental specialist—assisted by a prosthodontist—, will take impressions of your jaw, mouth, and teeth.

-The main objective here is to get a more accurate picture of your dental condition, so the dentist and/or the prosthodontist can perform a more in-depth analysis of your oral health and your specific needs for the procedure.
+The main objective here is to get a more accurate picture of your dental condition, so the Dentist in Rancho Santa Margarita and/or the prosthodontist can perform a more in-depth analysis of your oral health and your specific needs for the procedure.

 In practice, the impressions will be used in developing not only your dental plant but the dental crown or bridge that might be used in the follow-up treatment after the implant procedure.